elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 ```
 <!-- caption text="A simple periodic function in time" -->

+% TODO: Change to multiline when supported
-[^discrete]: The discrete Fourier transform operates on sampled data,
-             in contrast to the standard Fourier transform which is
-             defined for continuous functions.
+[^discrete]: The discrete Fourier transform operates on sampled data, in contrast to the standard Fourier transform which is defined for continuous functions.

 Or you can equivalently think of it as a repeating signal of
 *frequency* 10 Hertz (it repeats once every $1/10$ seconds—a length of